It’s Like Puberty… All Over Again

 Moron.
 First of all—disclaimer!—I don’t drink coffee.
 It’s not one of my addictions—I’m a tea drinker if anything.
 Second, drinking some caffeine (or theine) is fine as long as you don’t go over the rather high recommended threshold.
 Third, what the hell is wrong with you?
 Starbucks does offer other drinks than coffee, and above all, what I drink is none of your fucking business.

-Unfortunately, as I quickly learned, when you are pregnant you become everybody’s business.
+Unfortunately, as I quickly learned, you become everybody’s business when you are pregnant.
 You are no longer a person—you become a baby incubator whose only job is to care for the embryo, the fetus and then the baby.

 I get it.
 It’s important.
 I cared and I care.
 I do take my role seriously.
 I try to make smart choices, to take care of us and all.